 Crowdfunding is not a popular method in North America for raising funds in the mining industry, especially in mineral exploration.
 Crowdfunding is an online method of raising money that is often successful with less complex and more environmental initiatives such as clean-ups or green technology.
 The sheer amount of data related to a mineral exploration and development project can be fabricated to portray a project as more promising than it actually is.
 The reason why investors feel more comfortable investing on the stock market is because there is oversight, transparency and accountability of the companies and their associated data.

 The aim of this blog is to provide potential investors in mineral exploration and development with some of the knowledge needed to make an informed decision when contemplating mineral projects.
 Minerals provide the necessities for modern life, and without the adequate discoveries of new quality projects there would be significant strain and impact on the daily lives of many.
-Please consider the positive outcomes that derive from mining activities, and cognizant of how important this little-regarded industry is.
+Please consider the positive outcomes that derive from mining activities, and be cognizant of how important this little-regarded industry is.

 New Age Metals Inc. “New Age Metals”, has taken all reasonable care in producing and publishing information contained on this web site, and will endeavor to do so regularly.
 Material on this site may still contain technical or other inaccuracies, omissions, or typographical errors, for which New Age Metals assumes no responsibility.
 New Age Metals does not warrant or make any representations regarding the use, validity, accuracy, completeness or reliability of any claims, statements or information on this site.
 Under no circumstances, including, but not limited to, negligence, shall New Age Metals be liable for any direct, indirect, special, incidental, consequential, or other damages, including but not limited to, loss of programs, loss of data, loss of use of computer of other systems, or loss of profits, whether or not advised of the possibility of damage, arising from your use, or inability to use, the material on this site.
-The information is not a substitute for independent professional advice before making any investment decisions.
+The information is not a substitute for independent professional investment advice, before making any investment decisions you should contact a licensed investment advisor.
 Furthermore, you may not modify or reproduce in any form, electronic or otherwise, any information, images and maps on this site, unless you have obtained a written permission from the management of New Age Metals Inc.